DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

-# CRM AI Agent to handle and respond to customer emails
+# AI Agent to handle and respond to customer emails
 AI agent to handle and respond to customer emails with the internal knowledge base

 ## Motivation: